-Because what is in your breast milk changes as your baby develops, it is best to use milk as soon as possible after pumping or expressing it.
-Also, the antioxidant and other protective properties are most important and beneficial to your baby when breast milk is fresh.
+The antioxidant and other protective properties of breast milk are most important and beneficial to your baby when breast milk is fresh.
 The protective components of breast milk decrease with refrigeration and freezing.
 But stored breast milk is the next best thing to fresh breast milk as a complete and nutritious food source for your baby.
-Stored breast milk is still better for your baby than formula.

 Breast milk can be stored and then used in the following ways:footnote 1

 - Kept at room temperature [ 60°F (16°C)] to [ 85°F (29°C)] for 3 to 4 hours.
 If the milk was collected under clean conditions, such as properly washed hands and properly cleaned pump parts and containers, milk may be kept at room temperature for 6 to 8 hours.

 - Kept fresh in a cooler with an ice pack [ 59°F (15°C)] for 24 hours

 - Stored fresh in the refrigerator [ 39°F (4°C)] for up to 72 hours.
 If the milk was collected under clean conditions, it may be stored for 5 to 8 days.